covid19-dash/covid-dashboard/README.md

 The "modeling.py" can be run by itself in ipython, or edited in vscode, atom, or with jupyter, that all support this mixed format.

+### Web technologies

+The application is built with a local dash app (https://plot.ly/dash/) for development.
+Then a Makefile is used to turn this in a static website.

+The Pure css grids (https://purecss.io/grids/) are used for layout, to have a responsive design (ie that displays well on mobile phones).

 ## Local development